allevo/express-miniTwit/README.md

-node-miniTwit
+express-miniTwit
 =============

 This is a clone of the famous social network.
-This is written in nodejs entirely
+This is written in express entirely